Fort William is a small town in the

 Scotland.

-The image third top is of the High Street
+The image third top right is of the High

-that runs northeast to the train station with a
+Street that runs northeast to the Train Station

 Image.